NCSU-STAC/Neighborhood-Classification/README.md

 1. Preprocessing:
 * All images and any ancillary data should be in the same projection syystem.
 You can use GDAL to ensure all files in the same projection system.
 * Mosaic all the separate tiles into a single image.
 Once again, you can use gdal for this purpose
+* Perform pan-sharpening to combine 2m multi-spectral digital globe imagery and 0.5 m resolution panchromatic image.
+You can use Orfeo Toolbox for this purpose.
+* Perform pan-sharpening to combine 30m multi-spectral LANDSAT imagery and 15 m resolution panchromatic image.
+You can use Orfeo Toolbox for this purpose.

 2. Feature Generation
 * You generate any features that are relevant to your research.
 You can use tools such as <a href = "https://www.hexagongeospatial.com/products/power-portfolio/erdas-imagine"> ERDAS IMAGINE </a>, <a href = "https://www.harrisgeospatial.com/Software-Technology/ENVI"> ENVI </a>, <a href = "https://qgis.org/en/site/"> QGIS </a>, <a href = "https://www.orfeo-toolbox.org/"> Orfeo Toolbox </a> to generate features.
 In this project, we generated Haralick texture features [9] using orfeo toolbox, NDBI [10] and edge density using python.
 Code for generating these features is available in the feature-generation folder.